Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Exterior products and compound matrices

-Linear maps on vectors in $\mathbb{R}^n$ induce linear maps on corresponding $k$-vectors in $\mathbb{R}^{n_k}$.
-Likewise, linear ODEs on $\mathbb{R}^n$ induce linear ODEs on $k$-vectors.
-As defined below, the map on $k$-vectors induced by a map $A$ is captured by the multiplicative compound $A^{(k)}$, and the ODE for $k$-vectors induced by an ODE with right-hand side $A$ is captured by the additive compound $A^{[k]}$.
-The multiplicative compound is common in many different areas of mathematics, and is known variously as the \textit{compound representation}, \textit{exterior power representation}, \textit{wedge power representation} or simply the \textit{induced action} of a linear map.
-Compound matrices have been applied previously in the calculation and bounding of LEs \citep{manika2013application,martini2022ruling,martini2023bounding,kuznetsov2020attractor} and also stability of dynamical systems \citep{muldowney1990compound}.
+Any linear map $A$ on vectors in $\mathbb{R}^n$ induces a linear map on corresponding $k$-vectors in $\mathbb{R}^{\bn{n}{k}}$, called the multiplicative compound $A^{(k)}$.
+Likewise, any linear ODE on $\mathbb{R}^n$ with right-hand side $A$ induces a linear ODE on $k$-vectors whose right-hand side is called the additive compound $A^{[k]}$.
+The multiplicative compound arises in many areas of mathematics and is known variously as the \textit{compound representation}, \textit{exterior power representation}, \textit{wedge power representation} or simply the \textit{induced action} of a linear map.
+Compound matrices have been applied previously to dynamical systems in the calculation and bounding of LEs \citep{manika2013application,martini2022ruling,martini2023bounding,kuznetsov2020attractor} and in stability analysis \citep{muldowney1990compound}.
 Here we state key definitions and theorems; a more detailed introduction can be found in \citet[Chapter 19F]{marshall2010inequalities}, in more generality for complex non-square matrices.